Close ILTakeCare Suggestion

 • 3 min read

-Knowing the differences between license types is important when driving a car in India.
+Knowing the differences between licence types is important when driving a vehicle in India.
 Motorcycles with Gear (MCWG) and Light Motor Vehicles (LMV) are popular groups that can often confuse people.
+If you are considering buying a vehicle, having a thorough understanding is especially necessary.
+This blog explains what these are and compares the LMV and MCWG driving licences and insurance.

 An MCWG is any two-wheeled vehicle with a manual gear drive.
 They are typical bikes that require gear changing while riding.
 On the other hand, LMVs include smaller four-wheelers like cars, jeeps, and vans.
 The LMV is split into two categories: LMV-NT (non-transport) for personal use and LMV-TR (transporters) for commercial transportation.